 The Illinois Central

 In June of 1967 the Missouri Pacific sold the three dome coaches to the Illinois Central Railroad.
 The Illinois Central planned on using the dome coaches on their trains, the City of Miami (running between Chicago, Illinois and Miami, Florida), and the City of New Orleans (running between Chicago, Illinois and New Orleans, Louisiana).
 During their service on the Illinois Central, the dome coaches were painted chocolate and orange on the exterior.
 The Illinois Central renumbered dome coaches No. 590, No. 591, and No. 592 to No. 2200, No. 2201, and No. 2202 respectively.

 The Heart of Dixie Railroad Club

-In 1972 the Illinois Central sold dome coach 2202 to the Heart of Dixie Railroad Club of Birmingham, Alabama.
+In 1972 the Illinois Central sold dome coach No. 2202 to the Heart of Dixie Railroad Club of Birmingham, Alabama.
 When the Club received the car it was repainted metallic burgundy with gold stripes and lettered Heart of Dixie for service on various club sponsored excursions.
-The car still retains the 2202 number.

 Cosmetic Restoration Work